Navjote: Age

 Although there is no upper limit to the age of the individual for which the ceremony takes place, in common practice it occurs before a girl or boy reaches maturity.
 Under no circumstances is it permitted to be done for a child less than seven years of age since the child at that age range cannot comprehend the significance of the event.
-Ideally Navjote must be done before the child hits puberty.
+Ideally Navjote is done before the child hits puberty.

 In Vendidad 18.54, individuals above the age of 15 (once considered the age at which one attained adulthood) who are not yet been invested are said to be likely to fall into evil ways.
 In the 9th-12th century texts of Zoroastrian tradition, the same group are said to be kushad davarashni, literally "running about improperly clothed".
 So for instance Menog-i Khrad 2.35 and the Book of Arda Viraf (25.6.10).
 The latter considers such a thing to be a service to demons (the daevas).
 Other texts of tradition that define adulthood as the boundary include the Sad-dar 10.1 and Shayast na-Shayast 10.13.